wiz/profiles/README.md

 Profiles
 ========

-This repository includes configration files, scripts and tiny commands for our daily life, especially for myself.
+This repository includes configuration files, plugins, and add-on scripts for zsh, vim, and other stuff I use.
+This collection is based off niw's repo: https://github.com/niw/profiles

 License
 =======